Parth099/College-Notes/College Math/Probability Theory I/Chapter 2/Continuous Probability Densities.md

 ##### Analysis
-The probability of a number being less than $\sqrt{x}$ is $\sqrt{x}$
+The probability of a number being less than $\sqrt{x}$ is $\sqrt{x}$ Think length of the interval divided by the length of $\Omega$

 ##### P2
 Let $I$ be the interval $[0, 1]$.
 We pick two random variables $X, Y$ from this interval $I$.
 Let $Z = X + Y$.

-Derive the *cumulative distribution function*.'
+Derive the *cumulative distribution function*.

 Notice that $\Omega$ is the unit square in $\mathbb{R}^2$ with a uniform density.
 We know that $$0 \leq Z \leq 2$$ Let $E_z$ denote the event $Z \leq z$